 How to Make Red Velvet Cupcakes

-The red velvet cupcake recipe comes together quickly so make sure you have all your ingredients measured out before you start mixing.
+This recipe comes together quickly so make sure you have all your ingredients measured out before you start mixing.

 Place a medium-sized bowl and the beater in the freezer for the whipped cream.
 Chilling the bowl and beater will help the heavy cream whip faster.